slovdahl/gradle-delete-broken-symlink-fails/README.md

 # gradle-delete-broken-symlink-fails

-This repository contains a MCVE where Gradle 6.7 fails to delete a broken symlink.
+This repository contains a MCVE where Gradle 7.4 fails to delete a broken symlink.
+Also verified on Gradle 6.7 and 5.6.4.

 Steps to reproduce: